Is my child/ren too ill for school or nursey?

 - Chickenpox and shingles: Chickenpox is contagious until all the blisters have scabbed over, which usually happens about five or six days after the rash appeared.
 Please do not return to school until the last blister has scabbed over.

-- German measles: Children should be kept away from school for five days after the onset of the rash.
+- German measles: Children should be kept away from school for four days after the onset of the rash.

 - Hand, Foot & Mouth: Seek medical advice and keep child off school until they're feeling better.
 There's no cure for it, so you have to let it run its course.

-- Measles: Children should remain at home until five days after the start of the rash, returning to school after that only if well enough.
+- Measles: Children should remain at home until four days after the start of the rash, returning to school after that only if well enough.
+Measles - Don't Let your child catch it

 - Slapped Cheek: None